 Meteora, as well as Mount Athos, are the two monuments introduced to the UNESCO list not only for their cultural meaning but also for the stunning natural characteristics of the landscapes that surround them.

-The unique tectonic formations of Meteora, in Kalambaka, resemble another planet more than they do Earth.
-They are thought to date back 30 million years, when the sea covering the area started to recede.
+The unique tectonic formations of Meteora in Kalambaka resemble another planet more so than they do Earth.
+They are thought to date back to roughly 30 million years ago when the sea covering the area started to recede.

 Mount Athos, which is surrounded by wild forests and steep cliffs, can only be visited by men in possession of a special pass.
 The complex includes twenty Orthodox monasteries.